sar-kat-hop/note-taker-c11/README.md

 ## Contributions

-The fsUtils.js file (in /utilities subfolder) is borrowed from class activities.
+The fsUtils.js file is borrowed from class activities.
 It is intended to assist with reading, writing, and appending notes dynamically to the landing page.